Zovi343/E2E_Testing_with_Puppeteer_Article/Article.md

 7. How to target newly opened page in the headless browser

-8. And how to debug your tests and some tips and trick
+8. And how to debug your tests

 ## Project Setup

-First you will need download or clone project which I prepared [GitHub Starter Project](https://github.com/Zovi343/E2E_Testing_with_Puppeteer_Final).
+First you will need download or clone project which I prepared [GitHub Starter Project](https://github.com/Zovi343/E2E_Testing_with_Puppeteer_Starter.git).
 If you don't prefere to code along, you can download already finished project [GitHub Final Project](https://github.com/Zovi343/E2E_Testing_with_Puppeteer_Final).

 #### After downloading Starter Project: